Do Air Purifiers Kill Viruses?

 Choose an air purifier that uses a HEPA filter when possible.
 HEPA filters capture bacteria, particulate matter, and viruses as they travel through the air.
 Top-end air purifiers have HEPA filters that remove 99.97% or more of airborne particles with a size of 0.3 microns or larger.

-It is important to verify you are buying an air filtration unit that has a true HEPA filter and not a HEPA-like filter.
+It is important to verify you are buying an air filtration unit that has a real HEPA filter and not a HEPA-like filter.
 There is a huge difference.
-To be labeled a true HEPA filter, it must meet HEPA standards as developed by the American Society of Heating.
+To be labeled a HEPA filter, it must meet HEPA standards as developed by the American Society of Heating.

 How To Use An Air Purifier When Someone Is Sick